Gajol/ApplicationArchitecture/ARA/ARA-Discovery.md

 Analyze existing identity and access management options to provide multi-domain identity and access to compartmentalized information.

-1. Enterprise Integrations & Interoperability:
+1. Enterprise Integration & Interoperability:
 Analyze steps to mature our ability create a composable enterprise [Gartner] with an focus on leveraging modern API concepts (API management, API catalog, API developer experience - sandbox, versioning, ...).